Rollback Triggers & Versioning for Indoor Mapping Pipelines

 return True

-Reference the official Git Large File Storage documentation for advanced pointer migration and bandwidth optimization.
+Reference the official Git Large File Storage documentation for pointer migration and bandwidth optimization.

 | Metric | Warning Threshold | Rollback Trigger |